| |

 Jiaping Wang, Kun Xu, Kun Zhou, Stephen Lin, Shimin Hu, Baining Guo

-to compute and easy to implement on a GPU.
-Spherical
+which is efficient to compute and easy to implement on a GPU.
+Spherical harmonics

 |